duke7able/ai-content-moderation-gdg-devfest-COC/README.md

 - This tool is **only** for GDG DevFest moderation.
 - Please **don’t misuse the API** or bypass the checks.
 - Prompt customization lives at → `utils/moderationPrompt.js`.
+- This project was initially created by Team [Asambhav Solutions](https://www.asambhav.in/) for Devefest Gandhinagar.